Check the current campground status on our Current Conditions page.

 Zion Canyon Campgrounds

 All campsites are drive-up and allow a maximum of two vehicles.
 Only one RV or trailer is allowed.
 Any RV including motorhomes, cabover campers and camper vans, or any trailer including 5th wheels, pop-up campers, and cargo or boat trailers are vehicles and count toward the limit.
-Each campground has overflow parking for excess vehicles.
-Each campsite allows a maximum of six people and two large tents or three small tents (1-3 persons); plan accordingly.
+Each campsite allows a maximum of six people and two tents; plan accordingly.
+Hammocks are allowed but are limited to the footprint of the campsite.
 Check out time is 11:00 a.m.

 Comfort stations provide flush toilets, cold running drinkable water, and trash containers, but no showers or electrical outlets.
 Each campsite has a picnic table and fire pit with attached grill.
 Quiet hours are 10:00 p.m. to 8:00 a.m.
 Pets are allowed on a leash no longer than six feet.
 Hiking in the park with pets is allowed only on the roads and Pa'rus Trail.

-Springdale is adjacent to Zion Canyon; pay showers, a small market, firewood, laundromats, a limited medical clinic, and restaurants are available.
-Springdale can be reached from the campgrounds by car, foot, bicycle, or free shuttle (April through October).
+Springdale is adjacent to Zion Canyon; pay showers, small markets, firewood, laundromats, a limited medical clinic, and restaurants are available.
+Springdale can be reached from the campgrounds by car, foot, bicycle, or Springdale shuttle.

 From March through mid-November, the park-wide camping limit is 14 nights.
 An additional 30 nights is permitted the rest of the year.
 These limits apply to all park campgrounds.